Students

 literaturumsetzung[at]bibliothek.uni-kassel[dot]de

-For more information, please look here: Literature conversion service for the visually impaired.
+For more information, please click here: Literature conversion service for the visually impaired

-The library has a specially equipped workstation for the blind that any visually impaired student can use.
+The library has a specially equipped workstation for the blind, which can be used by any visually impaired student.

 Equipment: